BuvinJT/distbuilder/docs/QtCpp.md

 	p.run()

-Most of this has been explained the [Qt C++ Module](#qt-c++-module) section and / or the basic examples in [Getting Started](QuickStart.md#getting-started).
-The key points to point out are:
+Most of this has been explained the [Qt C++ Module](#qt-c++-module) section and / or the basic [examples](Examples.md).
+The key points to to focus upon are:

 	masterFactory, packageFactory = qmakeInit()